 Lafayette-Moraga Trail

-The Lafayette-Moraga Regional Trail is a 7.6-mile paved path connecting Olympic Boulevard in Lafayette to the Commons Park in Moraga.
+The Lafayette-Moraga Regional Trail is a 7.65-mile paved path running roughly parallel to St. Mary’s Road, connecting the Olympic Boulevard staging area in Lafayette to the EBMUD Valle Vista staging area on the southern edge of Moraga.
 Following the route of an old railroad line, it’s flat, family-friendly, and one of the best ways to experience Lamorinda without a car.

 The Route

-Starting in Lafayette, the trail winds through residential areas and open space, passing:
+Starting at the Olympic Boulevard staging area in Lafayette (the formal northern trailhead), the trail winds through residential areas and open space, passing:

 The old railroad route means gentle grades throughout — strollers and road bikes handle it easily.